kentcdodds/brisa/packages/www/src/posts/brisa-0.1.6.md

 ## Hot Reload regression

 We have fixed some issues related to hot-reload that caused actions conflicts during hot-reload, and hot-reload was not working as expected.
+Hot reload wasn’t feeling so "hot".

 ## What's Changed